 I’ve heard it said that heaven can be anything you want it to be, and I couldn’t help but imagine my sister spreading her bright yellow wings above a meadow near the place where we grew up, a meadow full of tall grass and flowers, and floating on a slight breeze on an endless, warm, and sunny summer day.
 She’s flying from bloom to bloom, and I’d like to think she’s watching and waiting – waiting for a Mourning Cloak.

 I’m now wrapped in my own cloak of mourning, for I will miss Gretchen more than I can describe.
 However, much like the butterfly, there are happy edges showing beneath my cloak because I know she’s free and finally out of pain.
 She can fly.

 I went back to Gretchen’s grave at the end of the day after her funeral.
 I guess I just wanted to see what it looked like with everyone gone.
 Being that I was in Missouri for the funeral, I also doubted I would ever have an opportunity to return.
 I felt the need to have some quiet reflection.
 I just sat on the grass next to the newly seeded earth – thinking, remembering, and perhaps wishing a bit that it was all a dream, for maybe that’s what life is after all.
 I wasn’t alone for my visit.
 Richard, Christyann, and her husband were with me.
 We finally got up to leave with the setting sun.
 Patting Gretchen’s grave for one last goodbye, I told her softly, “Okay darlin’.
 I’ll see you.”

-While I know I won’t see her in this life, in time I know I will.
+While I know I won’t see her again in this life, in time I know I will.
 When I do, I expect Gretchen to keep her promise to me on our phone call when she said, “I’ll talk to you again.”
 Until then, fly free, my dear.
 I love you, too, and I promise, wherever I am, I’ll always be looking for Sulphurs.